 Absolutely.
 But how do you do that?

-Brand consistency is a vital key.
+Brand consistency is key.

-Before we get into what we mean by brand consistency, let’s begin with a clear understanding of WHAT YOUR BRAND IS: Surprise!
+But before we get into what we mean by brand consistency, let’s begin with a clear understanding of WHAT YOUR BRAND IS: Surprise!
 It’s not what YOU think or say it is, it’s what “the people” think it is.

 Whether they’re your customer or a friend of a friend… It’s their perception of your company, your products and services.
 It’s about their direct experience AND what they’ve heard.
 It’s about feelings.